CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Items/IItemStack.md

 ### As IBlock
 You can cast an IItemStack to an IBlock, as long as you are referring to a block, otherwise the cast results in null.

+## ItemTransformers and ItemConditions
+You can find how to use these either in the IIngredient page or in their respecive entries in this wiki category `vanilla/Items/Item Transformers`